Professional indemnity insurance

 What is professional indemnity insurance?

 Professional indemnity (PI) insurance protects businesses from a range of exposures, such as mistakes in services they provide, compensation claims, contract disputes and IP disputes.
-Our cover also includes media content liability and cyber liability for handling sensitive data as standard.
+Our cover also includes media content liability as standard.

 - Professional negligence